fjossinet/Assemble2Docker/README.md

 ### Use RNA algorithms

-For example, to use the mlocarna algorithm, you can type something like the following:
+For example, to use the mlocarna algorithm, you should type something like:

      docker run -v /Users/fjossinet/my_files/:/data fjossinet/assemble2 mlocarna /data/my_sequences.fasta

 ### Deploy the RNA algorithms as Web services